 There are two types of cells that control this process. osteoclasts remove bone, while osteoblasts build up the bone.
 Normally, these two types of cells work together.

 Bone resorption is when the process of removing bone goes faster than the process of replacing it.
 Sometimes, your body is doing this because it needs calcium, so it’s raiding the stocks of calcium in your bones.
 Other times, you may have a disease or condition, like Paget’s disease or osteoporosis, that speeds up the process of bone removal.
 It can also occur in places where a lack of stimulation makes your body think that bone mass isn’t necessary.

 This process also changes with age, so that your body tends to create less bone as we get older.

 Bone Resorption and Dentures

 Your teeth play an important role in stimulating your jawbone so your body tries to maintain bone mass there.
+One vital part in this process is the periodontal ligament.
+When it gets stretched by the force of biting (or by other forces, like braces), it stimulates the production of osteoblasts.
 Once your teeth are lost, your body may begin removing the bones that used to support them.

 As your bones are removed, the alveolar ridge, the bone that used to support your teeth and now supports your dentures, shrinks down and moves inward, which can contribute to the aged, sunken appearance that people have when they wear dentures.
 It can also cause your dentures not to fit.
 Sometimes, resorption happens so fast that you may need to have your dentures refitted in less than a year.